 This was the moment I had been dreading.

 Knowing the ridiculous things that always seem to happen to me, I knew that there was no way I’d be able to successfully ride a camel without having a near-death experience.

-Which is why I was completely astonished to find myself gracefully hopping on top of the camel with perfect poise and courage while not having a panic attack.
+Which is why I was completely astonished to find myself gracefully hopping on top of the camel with perfect poise and courage.

 Hey, I’m good at camel riding!